yuqicxy/vsgExamples/README.md

 * C++17 compliant compiler i.e.. g++ 7.3 or later, Clang 6.0 or later, Visual Studio S2017 or later.
 * [Vulkan](https://vulkan.lunarg.com/) 1.1 or later.
 * [CMake](https://www.cmake.org) 3.7 or later.
-* Under Linux and macOS : [GLFW](https://www.glfw.org)  3.3 or later.
+* Under macOS : [GLFW](https://www.glfw.org)  3.3 or later.
 Used internally by libvsg.
-The plan is to implement native Windowing support so this dependency will later be removed, so far only Windows has native Windowing.
+The plan is to implement native Windowing support so this dependency will later be removed.
+The VSG provides native windowing for Windows, Linux and Android so there is no need for GLFW.
 * [VulkanSceneGraphPrototype](https://github.com/vsg-dev/VulkanSceneGraphPrototype/) use master

 ### Optional Dependencies: